WakkaWolf/Learn-Python/README.md

 I commented blocks of code in some subjects so i could delete them and run them independently and excuse me if im doing this wrong, its my first time using github

-I hope to get a basic understanding of C, C++, Java, Golang, and Rust before I get to highschool.
-Im thirteen right now.
+I hope to get a basic understanding of Python, Java, C++, Golang, Rust, and SQL before I get to highschool.
+Im thirteen atm of this record.